-Where a concern relates to a Director, then either the Director, Human Resources (as Responsible Officer), or Deputy Chief Fire Officer or Chief Fire Officer, as appropriate, should be contacted in the first instance.
-The Monitoring Officer role for the Fire Authority is Head of Legal at Sandwell.
+Where a concern relates to a Director, then either the Head of Human Resources (as Responsible Officer), or Deputy Chief Fire Officer or Chief Fire Officer, as appropriate, should be contacted in the first instance.
+It should also be noted that the Clerk to the Fire Authority also has the Authority's Monitoring Officer role.

 The Treasurer to the Fire Authority may be contacted on 0121 569 3504.
 The Clerk to the Fire Authority may be contacted on 0121 569 3172.
-Concerns are better raised in writing and may be sent for the attention of either person at:

-Sandwell Council House,
+Concerns are better raised in writing and may be sent for the attention of either person at: Sandwell Council House,

-PO Box 2374
+PO Box 2374 Oldbury West Midlands B69 3DE.

-Oldbury

-West Midlands

-B69 3DE.